Human right to water and sanitation: Transboundary effects

 Given the fact that access to water is a cross-border source of concern and potential conflict in the Middle East, South Asia, the Eastern Mediterranean and parts of North America amongst other places, some non-governmental organizations (NGOs) and scholars argue that the right to water also has a trans-national or extraterritorial aspect.
 They argue that given the fact that water supplies naturally overlap and cross borders, states also have a legal obligation not to act in a way that might have a negative effect on the enjoyment of human rights in other states.
-The formal acknowledgement of this legal obligation could prevent the negative effects of the global "water crunch" (as a future threat and one negative result of human over-population).
+The formal acknowledgement of this legal obligation could prevent the negative effects of the global "water crunch" (as a future threat and one negative result of human overpopulation).

 Water shortages and increasing consumption of freshwater make this right incredibly complicated.
 As the world population rapidly increases, freshwater shortages will cause many problems.
 A shortage in the quantity of water brings up the question of whether or not water should be transferred from one country to another.